 Reflecting on my time raising my two cats Precious and Dusty, from the beginning to the last days of their lives, I’ve learned some life lessons along the way anyone can relate to.
 Here are 10 life lessons my cats taught me about life.

 One thing my cat Dusty showed me is her patience always paid off.
 In the early mornings before the sun rose and while I was still asleep, she would scratch at the door for breakfast.
 She was hungry.
 I’d shush her away to let me sleep.
-At times if the door was ajar she’s push right through and hop on the bed and knead away at my arm for me to wake up.
-After seeing that didn’t work, she just laid beside me close, patiently waiting until I woke up.
+At times if the door was ajar she’s push right through and hop on the bed and make biscuits on my arm for me to wake up.
+After seeing that didn’t work, she just laid beside me, patiently waiting until I woke up.
 I guarantee you she’d be waiting at least an hour or so.
 The lesson learned here is even though you want immediate gratification, you don’t always get what you want when you want, so be patient and things will fall into place.

 Every once in a while take a chance and JUMP.

 One of the fondest memories I had was watching my cats at play and leisure around the house.
 As a cat owner we all know how well our cats can jump from various heights always finding a way to land upright on their feet.
 But once in a while, even they misjudge the distance and lose their footing or balance.

 Ninety nine percent of the time my cats landed on their feet but it was those few times where they would be off and fall over or take a misstep which in the moment is hilarious.
 But the lesson I learned here is in life just take a chance and go for it.
 Do you have an ambition or dream you want to try but are too scared to fail?
 Try it anyway!
 So what if you fall down, you get back up and try again.
 At least you took that chance in life and tried.

 Just being there counts